 If the function of art is to be appreciated, for its beauty, (which is subjective) or for its ability to make the viewer feel something (again, subjective), we must recognize that the subjective nature of art is exactly what makes it impossible to say what is universally good, or bad.
 I want to live in an art world that recognizes that, don’t you?
 And in turn takes seriously the responsibility we all have to be ambassadors for the importance of art, cultivating access and embracing its relevance for all people.

 What if I told you that music was doomed and wouldn’t ever be made again, and the ability to listen to it was to be vastly restricted.
 You’d never believe me.
 And you wouldn’t stand for it either.
 Art should be no different, and yet we find ourselves having to argue it’s importance.
 This means we have been doing a terrible job and for far too long.
 But it also means we, like so many other industries, can make great progress in this profound moment.
 We can rebuild the world the way we want it to be.

 Let’s call a spade a spade: we’ve failed in protecting, preserving, and presenting the visual-arts for everyone.

 This is not a new idea, many of us on the inside have been aware of the damage being done as it was happening.
 The blatant peddling of elitism has badly eroded art’s reputation.
 One way or another, we are all complicit, either as active participants or by way of apathetic negligence.

-There is so much more to art than a six-figure PR stunt in the form of fruit or the exorbitant returns Jeff Koons pulls in at auction, shouldn’t we strive for an art-world that makes that clear to everyone?
+There is so much more to art than a six-figure PR stunt or the exorbitant returns Jeff Koons pulls in at auction, shouldn’t we strive for an art-world that makes that clear to everyone?
 We have the power to do so, and now in this extraordinary moment, we have the chance.
 Let’s not let the silver lining go to waste.